vehicle-lang/tutorial/chapter-4/chapter-code/README.md

 nothing to do with robustness.
 Subtracting them leaves the images that are genuinely non-robust.

-At epochs 75 and 100 that number is **one**.
-Of the 38 images the network classifies correctly, 37 are provably robust: 97.4%.
+At every checkpoint that number is **one**.
+Not approximately one — exactly one, three times, while the mean loss falls by a factor of 7.6.
 No image times out or errors, so the counts are decisive rather than an artefact of Marabou giving up.

-The two checkpoints are identical on every count — same verified, same falsified, and solver times within four seconds of each other — while the mean loss between them almost halves.
-That is the chapter's claim in its clearest form: the extra optimisation changed the network's confidence and nothing the verifier can see.
+Epochs 75 and 100 are identical on every count, including solver times within four seconds of each other, though the loss almost halves between them.
+Epoch 150's drop from 37 to 36 is not a loss of robustness: its ceiling fell from 38 to 37, so one image left the correct column and took its robustness result with it.
+The genuinely non-robust count never budges.

+That is the chapter's claim in its sharpest form.
+Further optimisation of cross-entropy made the network more confident about answers it already had, and changed nothing the verifier can see.

 ### What this says about epsilon